Alex-Dobrynin/Plugin.Maui.CircularProgressBar/README.md

 ###This repo is archived.
 The code was moved to https://github.com/MPowerKit/ProgressRing .
-Further work will bw done there
+Further work will be done there

 # Plugin.Maui.CircularProgressBar